Training for Physical, Mental, Emotional, Energetic and Spiritual Development

 Shaolin has a rich history, benefitting from thousands of years of self-practice and excellence, and a profound understanding of the way the mind-body-energy systems work.

-From the many approaches that influenced, informed and developed from the Shaolin arts, you will have the opportunity to practice:
+Weekly classes include various approaches that influenced, informed and developed from the Shaolin arts:

 Chinese Yoga for Opening the Way